 When it comes to immediate data, the value that it contains for your business has quite a brief shelf life.
 You gain valuable insight from information in the short term, but unless you act upon it immediately, does this mean that it becomes stale and useless forever?
 The answer might surprise you.

 Although immediate data can only be acted upon within a certain time frame in order for it to provide any value, there is a point after the stale period where it can become incredibly valuable to you.
-Take a look at the graph below, created by our very own Harry Bott, which illustrates this point:
+Take a look at the graph below which illustrates this point:

 If you buy today’s newspaper, it will have great value for the next 12 hours or so, but by tomorrow it will be useless.
 However, if you wanted to get info from that same newspaper 3 years from now, the value will be much greater and might cost you a lot to acquire.
 Such is the way with evergreen trend information.
 So how can this help you?